PyCQA/redbaron/docs/tuto.rst

 Querying
 --------

-Again, querying is very inspired by BeautifulSoup.
-You have 2 methods:
+Querying is inspired by BeautifulSoup.
+You have access to 2 methods:
-:file:`.find` and :file:`.find_all`.
-Those 2 methods accept the same arguments.
-The first one returns the first matched node and the second one, a list of all the matched nodes.
+:file:`.find` and :file:`.find_all`, accepting the same arguments.
+The first one returns the first matched node and the second one returns the list of all the matched nodes.

 The first argument is a string that represent the kind of the node you want to match on.
 This is the "identifiers" displayed by :file:`.help()`.
 Example: